tokeraabjerg/automated-3d-scanning/docker-setup.md

      - Set **Host Port** to `5001` and **Container Port** to `5001` to allow access to the web application.
    - **Volume Bind Configuration**:
      - Add a **bind mount** to link a directory on your computer to a directory inside the container.
 This will allow you to share files between the local machine and the container.
-     - **Host Path**: Enter the absolute path to your project directory:
+     - **Host Path**: Enter the absolute path to your project directory (same path you used to "cd" to previously):

        ```
        /Users/yourusername/path/to/your/project